wathiede/go-fracserv/README.md

 Bonus Points
 ------------
-* Using `pprof` what are your three most expensive functions when rendering the fractal
+Using `pprof` what are your three most expensive functions when rendering the fractal
-* Use multiple go routines to render individual parts of the fractal at the same time
+Use multiple go routines to render individual parts of the fractal at the same time
-* Set the go runtime to use the number the same number of threads as your computer has cores at runtime automatically
+Set the go runtime to use the number the same number of threads as your computer has cores at runtime automatically
+Expose an option to limit the iterations of the fractal to speed up rendering at the expense of image quality
+Implement an 'X last cool fractals' feature that allows you to 'bookmark' cool parameters and highlight them on the homepage Provide a 'send via email' feature that sends a link to the currently viewed fractal Double bonus points if the image is attached to the email instead of just a link

 Modules Used